 The purpose of the specification is to provide a description of requirements that will result in energy savings for troffers, reliable performance, and energy cost savings.

 The Offeror shall provide a detailed description of the rooftop unit (RTU) model offered for sale in response to this Solicitation.

-This specification provides a description of rooftop unit (RTU) efficiency and functionality characteristics that align with the goals of DOE’s Advanced RTU Campaign (ARC) for new or replacement installations.
+This specification provides a description of efficiency and RTU characteristics that align with the goals of DOE’s Advanced RTU Campaign for new or replacement installations.

 Companies can use the specification to stipulate performance expectations as well as warranty and testing information to manufacturers in order to get a product that outperforms traditional HID lighting sources.

 This document recommends minimum performance requirements for a wireless electric energy metering system.

 This specification provides a description of required and recommended performance characteristics resulting in increased energy savings for Dry-LVDTs in commercial buildings.

 This energy only specification provides a description of required performance characteristics resulting in increased energy savings for ULTs in laboratories.